KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-DVB by skastenholz](https://github.com/skastenholz/MMM-DVB)

+1. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-1. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+2. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+3. Recommendation: Found `jshint` in file `package.json`: Replace "jshint" by "eslint".
-2. The branch name is 'master'.
+4. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-DWD-Pollen by carstendirks](https://github.com/carstendirks/MMM-DWD-Pollen)